George177013/backup-script/README.md

 - Ensure Python is installed and added to your system's PATH.
 - Run the script with administrative privileges if encountering permission errors.
 - Check the log file for detailed error messages.
-- For Windows, use PowerShell to make optimal use of the script.
+- For Windows, use PowerShell to ensure optimal script functionality.

 ## License